wanhaozhou/ADA-Project/README.md

 - Also, we consider using IMDB ratings to give us a more objective rating of the products.
 This also helps us to identify such reviews and reviewers based on the rules above.
 - How to measure the deviation and the majority to which content need us to find out with close inspection of data.

-**Second**, we would like to use statistical models that could generalise the problem (and might be applied to a broader scope).
+**Second**, we would like to use statistical models to find the useful features that can distinct the unusual patterns from majority.
 This applies to **brand-based product**, since ratings like IMDB are usually absent and we would like to make use of the rich information of the brand.

 We formulate the problem as follows[1]:
 - Given a review data record, which contains attributes (e.g. reviewer id, brand, product id, etc.), denoted as ![A_j](https://latex.codecogs.com/gif.latex?A_j) and a rating for the product (![c_i](https://latex.codecogs.com/gif.latex?c_i)), we would like to find the statistical pattern under the data.